 Airport/s: Kuala Lumpur International Airport is the main airport for international flights that travel to Malaysia.

-Visa Required: Before you travel to Malaysia, you need to check what the visa policy are for your specific nationality as it can differ depending on where you are from.
-For those nationalities that do not require visa, you can travel to Malaysia using your valid passport.
+Visa Required: Before you travel to Malaysia, you need to check what the visa policy is for your specific nationality as it can differ depending on where you are from.
+For those nationalities that do not require a visa, you can travel to Malaysia using your valid passport.

-Driving: When you travel to Malaysia, you will be driving on the left hand side of the rpad/
+Driving: When you travel to Malaysia, you will be driving on the left-hand side of the road/